tonethar/IGME-230-GDD-Spring-2018/schedule.md

 ## <a id="week12">Week 12 (Apr 10/12):
 ## <a id="week13">Week 13 (Apr 17/19):
 ## <a id="week14">Week 14 (Apr 24/26):
+## <a id="finalsweek">Meeting during finals week:
+THe final exam will given on the last day of class.
+During finals week, we will meet as a group and look at everyone's final projects!
+- Section 01 will meet on 5/8/2018, Tuesday - 10:15AM - 12:15PM in ORN-1375
+- Section 02 will meet at XXX

+- Meeting
 * Week 1
 * Class 1A:
    * Syllabus